bihealth/sodar-server/docs_manual/source/admin_commands.rst

 ``geticons``
     Download and install the latest versions of iconify icon sets.
 Must be followed by ``collectstatic`` to take effect.
+``removeroles``
+    Remove all roles from a user.
+Useful when e.g. a user has left the organization.
+Replaces user's owner roles with another given user.
 ``synccache``
     Synchronize the SODAR Cache.
 ``syncgroups``